| |

 Community, Students, Parents, and Teachers,

 Simply, our current preK-5 campus, Deer Creek, needs major system upgrades (mechanical, electrical, grading, portable classrooms) over the next few years.
 In fact, the State of Colorado independently identified Deer Creek as the highest FCI score (weighted score of repairs) in the state.
-Though our elementary school is safe and functioning, the effort and resources required to maintain this building will continue to increase.
+Though our elementary school is safe and functioning, the effort and resources required to maintain this building continue to increase.
+Our middle school is also aging, and our high school is underutilized.
+Through our master planning process, we aim to consolidate our schools on one integrated preK – 12 campus at our current MS/HS site, drastically increasing safety and efficiency for our stakeholders.

 Mike Schmidt PCSD Superintendent/PCHS Principal